-I was inconsolable.
-And I refused to be comforted, but instead I took refuge in my own tears.
-I moaned and wept through sleepless nights for a year.
+I was inconsolable and refused to be comforted, so I took refuge in my own tears instead.
+I moaned and wept alone through sleepless nights for a year.

-On the outside I managed to appear like I had it together, but on the inside I was devastated.
-I realized how deeply my life has been anchored on my mother’s as her passing away emptied me of any sense of hope.
-Grief blinded me to hope… but only because I could not find a reason to hope at such a desolate time in my life.
-All the sympathies and kind words were but a shot of morphine —it numbed the pain for a while, but it never stopped the hurting.
+Blinded by grief, I could not find a reason to hope at such a desolate time in my life.
+All the sympathies and kind words were but "a shot of morphine" through my soul —it numbed the pain for a while, but it never stopped the hurting.

 Describing exactly the same ordeal in his book, A Grief Observed, C. S. Lewis wrote:

 “I once read the sentence 'I lay awake all night with a toothache, thinking about the toothache and about lying awake.'
 That's true to life.
 Part of every misery is, so to speak, the misery's shadow or reflection: the fact that you don't merely suffer but have to keep on thinking about the fact that you suffer.
 I not only live each endless day in grief, but live each day thinking about living each day in grief.”Grief is personal.
 One can share the joys and triumphs with people you care about and who cares about you, not so with grief.
 It's that paralyzing fear of uncertainty, and even your own thoughts.
 It's a personal battle one simply must endure alone.

 Grief can teach you the value of what you have just lost, and that of everything you have left.
 Looking back, my personal loss has taught me to treasure all I have in life right now—for even life itself is only temporary.
 We can neither extend it nor have it back when it's gone.

 We will all have a time of grief.
 Because it's part of the deal, of being "human".
 What matters is not how much we suffer the pains and misery of it all, but how well we endure through it all and come out better (and hopefully, more thankful) than we were before.